 What you need to remember is that each university has different aid and scholarship requirements and offerings.
 Once you have finalized the colleges you want to apply to, you can find details about their specific financial aid.

 However, the websites may not have all the answers!
 You must reach out to the college administration and get all the possible information directly from them.
 Don’t be afraid to ask questions.
 You can also get in touch with alumni and current students and get their inputs.
 They have already gone through this process, and can really help you out!

-The college-sponsored grants and aid opportunities are not your only financial option either.
+The college-sponsored grants and aid opportunities are not your only financial option.
 There are a number of outside institutions (both within India and other respective countries) that sponsor students who wish to study abroad.
 Once again, these scholarships are based on either merit or need, or both.

 Here are some of the currently available scholarships that any student with desires to study MBA abroad can apply for:

 Please note that this is by no means an exhaustive list.
 There are many such Ivy League scholarships available using which Indian students can study abroad.